GrowingPaigns/Unity-2D-Platformer-Prototype/Ambiance/README.md

 ## (:headphones:) Music and Sounds

-In this section of the repo, there will be music/sfx for the project
+*This section of the repository will contain music/sfx for the project menu(s) and gameplay*